SRv6d/hanko/README.md

 </div>
 <br />

-`hanko` manages your local Git allowed signers file for you using signing keys configured on platforms like GitHub and GitLab.
+`hanko` keeps your allowed signers file up to date with signing keys configured on platforms like GitHub and GitLab.

 > [!WARNING]
 > This project is a work in progress and not (yet) ready for production usage.